danielabar/meblog/src/markdown/kickstart-a-new-rails-project.md

 create        spec/factories/products.rb
 ```

-Clean up with:
+Afterward, you can safely clean up the generated files:

 ```bash
 bin/rails destroy model Product
 ```

-## Other Dev Tooling
+## Dev Tooling

+Here are a few more tools I like to add to enhance my workflow.

+### Faker

-Faker gem for seed data (can also use it in factories for test data):
+The `faker` gem is a handy tool for generating seed data during development and can also be used in factories for test data.
+Add it to your development and test groups in the Gemfile:

 ```ruby
 # Gemfile